 The FIRE (Financial Independence Retire Early) Movement

-An interesting development over the last several years has been the FIRE movement.
-Financial independence is defined as having sufficient passive income and/or sufficient investments to cover your living expenses.
-The turning point is when you have saved enough or reduced your expenses enough to achieve “financial independence”.
+An exciting development over the last several years has been the FIRE movement.
+Financial independence is defined as having sufficient passive income and/or adequate investments to cover your living expenses.
+The turning point is when you have saved enough or reduced your expenses enough to achieve “financial independence.”

 Once you have reached financial independence, you are now free to live a good life, or at least that is how the story goes.